Submissions

 Single Author: (Sarfo, 2020) or Sarfo (2020).

-Multiple works of same author: (Sarfo, 2019a; Sarfo, 2019b).
+Multiple works of the same author: (Sarfo, 2019a; Sarfo, 2019b).

 For 3+ authors: First author + et al. (Arthur et al., 2021).